sebastianomorando/parcel-transformer-asset-to-js/README.md

 yarn add install parcel-transformer-asset-to-js -D
 ```

-After this you should configure in `.parcelrc` the transformation for Svelte files:
+After this you should configure in `.parcelrc` the transformation for wherever kind of binary file you want to import:

 ```json
 {